sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 Simply click "Install app" and authorise it to the GitHub repositories you wish (or on all your repositories if you prefer).

 Now we can register the package with a simple `@JuliaRegistrator register` "command" in the comment section of the commit we want to register.
-Don't forget, for successive versions you want to register, to first change the `version` information in the package `Project.toml`

 We can also write detailed release notes by adding a `Release notes:` after the `@JuliaRegistrator` command, for example: